-Extended role nurses: If you have undertaken the extended role nurse training you will be able to take blood from participants aged 6yrs upwards within your allocated addresses.
-However you will still need to engage the services of the current Paediatric Phlebotomists on Panel for those children aged 1.5-5 years (inc.).
-This would need to be arranged via the Logistics Nurse Unit itself.
-Extended role nurses will now only need to contact a paediatric phlebotomist for children aged 1.5-5 years (inc.).
+Extended role nurses: If you have undertaken the extended role nurse training you will be able to take blood from participants aged 6 years upwards within your allocated addresses.
+However, you will still need to engage the services of the current Paediatric Phlebotomists on Panel for children aged 1.5-5 years .This would need to be arranged via the Nurse Unit.
+Extended role nurses will now only need to contact a paediatric phlebotomist for children aged 1.5-5 years.

-Please note that if the child has turned 11 since the interviewer visit and is 11 years of age when you are gaining agreement for blood sampling, you, the nurse, should take the blood from this child.
+Please note that if the child has turned 11 since the interviewer visit and is 11 years when you are gaining agreement for blood sampling, you, the nurse, should take the blood from this child.
 Likewise, if the child has turned 6 since the interviewer visit, if you're an extended role nurse you should take the blood from this child.
 This is the only scenario where you should base age on actual, current age rather than the age set at the interviewer visit.
-CAPI will prompt you to arrange to take blood if the child has turned 11 years of age since the interviewer stage.
+CAPI will prompt you to arrange to take blood if the child has turned 11 years since the interviewer stage.
+With regards to the blood monovette pack, you should use the relevant pack for the age the participant was at the interviewer visit.

-Where are samples taken to?
+15.5 Where are samples taken to?